My child loved the class, but will the next session be exactly the same?

 Staying in our classes consistently gives children the opportunity to explore their own creative self-expression in a safe, familiar place.
 Consistency also helps families to avoid the reacclimation period which often takes at least 2-3 classes each session when students take breaks during the school year.

 Whether you are here for one session or 5 straight years, we are grateful to have the opportunity to share our love of music with your little ones.
 There is no greater joy than watching children light up in class when they hear their favorite song, joyfully and proudly yell “I did it!” after playing the drum alone for the first time, or run into the room and hug a friend they have come to know and love in class.
 We have truly created a joyful community together, and we invite you to join us if you have not yet done so.
-Please click here to view our winter class schedule, and classes start Saturday, December 1st.
+Please click here to view our spring class schedule, and classes start Friday, March 1st.